Skip to main content

 Key Facts

-1. Operation Sindoor was launched on 7 May 2025 as a limited response to the Pahalgam terror attack.
+1. Operation Sindoor was launched on 7 May 2025 in response to the Pahalgam terror attack.

 2. The Indian Navy deployed a Carrier Battle Group centred on INS Vikrant, equipped with MiG‑29K fighters and airborne early‑warning helicopters.

-3. Approximately 36 frontline naval assets (warships and submarines) were positioned off Karachi – a nine‑fold rise from the 1971 war deployment.
+3. Around 36 frontline naval assets (warships and submarines) were positioned off Karachi – a nine‑fold increase over the 1971 war deployment.

-4. Full combat readiness was achieved within 96 hours of the Pahalgam attack, as confirmed by Director General of Naval Operations Vice Admiral A.N.
-Pramod.
+4. Full combat readiness was achieved within 96 hours of the attack, as stated by Vice Admiral A.N.
+Pramod, DGNO.

-5. India commissioned its third nuclear‑powered ballistic missile submarine, INS Aridhaman, on 3 April 2026, completing the nuclear triad.
+5. INS Aridhaman, India’s third nuclear‑powered ballistic missile submarine, was commissioned on 3 April 2026, completing the nuclear triad.

-6. Despite the capability to launch maritime strikes within minutes, the Navy exercised restraint after Pakistan sought a cease‑fire.
+6. Chief of Naval Staff Dinesh K. Tripathi announced the Navy could launch maritime strikes within minutes, but exercised restraint after Pakistan sought a cease‑fire.

-7. Pakistani naval and air assets were confined to harbours, limiting their operational freedom along the western seaboard.
+7. Pakistani naval and air assets were confined to harbours, limiting their operational freedom in the Arabian Sea.

 Background & Context